dghubble/go-digits/examples/login/README.md

 # Digits Login

+Twitter's [Digits](http://get.digits.com/) service provides phone number login via SMS confirmation codes for any web app or mobile app.

+## Digits for Web

-Digits provides phone number login via SMS confirmation codes for any web app or mobile app.
-The Digits javascipt snippet launches a web popup which accepts a phone number and confirmation code and returns OAuth Echo headers [source](https://dev.twitter.com/twitter-kit/web/digits).
-These headers **must** be validated on your Go server before issuing a web session.
+The Digits Javascipt snippet launches a web popup for user phone number and confirmation code entry.
+OAuth Echo headers [source](https://dev.twitter.com/twitter-kit/web/digits) are returned to the page.

+To use Digits to authenticate to your own backend, these headers should be posted to your server, validated, and used to fetch the user's Digits account and access token.
+That's where `go-digits` `login` comes in.

 ## Web App with Digits Login

-Package `login` provides a handler which receives POST'ed OAuth Echo headers, uses them to get a validated `Digits.Account`, and calls your success handler (or error handler) to issue a session.
+Package `login` provides a `WebHandler` which receives POSTed OAuth Echo headers, validates them, and fetches the `Digits.Account`.
+Handling is then delegated to your own `SuccessHandler` or `ErrorHandler`.
+Typical behavior is to issue a web session when successful or use the `DefaultErrorHandler` for failures.

-[app.go](app.go) shows a tiny web app which issues a client-side cookie session upon successful Digits login.
-It does not write the Digits `Account` details to a database, though it could do so in the success handler.
+[app.go](app.go) shows an example web app which issues a client-side cookie sessions and persists no data.

-## Getting Started
+### Getting Started

 Get the `login` package, the examples, and their dependencies.